dltmjk/ellul/content/zettelkasten/literature notes/Honour/Atoms/Limbs/Models as Instruments.md

 If we accept this then, if a model can represent a phenomena in a way that allows for reasoning, we can make claims about a phenomena based on the model.
 However, this is all contingent on the fact that the model actually represents the target phenomena in a way that allows for this type of explanation.
 I.e., an agent must have good reasons for showing that a subpart of a model (e.g. $F_{m}$) actually corresponds to a phenomenon (force).
 If they are able to provide this, then they must further furnish their explanation with a causal and conceptual account of how a model went from input to output.

-Our need for a conceptual model is why we have to reject cannot appeal to reliability based only on the models shifting weights and biases.
+Our need for a conceptual model is why we have to reject cannot appeal to reliability based only structural transparency.
 This is one sense in which a DNN is a model, however explanations produced from this, such as "X neuron shifted its weight form 0.4 to 0.6 due to the result of a backpropogation algorithm which led to a prediction of hurricane" are not the type we are looking for.
 While they are causal, they are not conceptual in nature.
 Explanation requires a sense of semantic intelligibility that is acceptable by another agent.
 Fong and Vedaldi give their explanation of a DNN output in the following way:

 > An explanation is a rule that predicts the response of a black box $f$ to certain inputs.
 For example, we can explain a behavior of a \textit{robin} classifier by the rule  $Q_1(x; f) = \{ x \in \mathcal{X}_c \leftrightarrow f(x) = +1 \},$ where $\mathcal{X}_c \subset \mathcal{X}$ is the subset of all the robin images.
 Since $f$ is imperfect, any such rule applies only approximately.
 We can measure the faithfulness of the explanation as its expected prediction error: $\mathcal{L}_1 = \mathbb{E}[1 - \delta_{Q_1(x;f)}],$ where $\delta_Q$ is the indicator function of event $Q$.
 Note that $Q_1$ implicitly requires a distribution $p(x)$ over possible images $\mathcal{X}$.
 Note also that $\mathcal{L}_1$ is simply the expected prediction error of the classifier.
 Unless we did not know that $f$ was trained as a robin classifier, $Q_1$ is not very insightful, but it is interpretable since $\mathcal{X}_c$ is (Fong \& Vedaldi, \citeyear{FongVedaldi2017}, p.~3450).

 While this is an accurate breakdown of a DNNs function, it does not give us insight to how parts of the DNN relate to the phenomena in question (robins).
 What we are interested in is how a target phenomenon is encoded by a DNN and how this leads to a prediction.
 Specifically, what type of causal methods are encoded by the DNN in actually identifying a robin.
-Like any model instrument, this requires an agent to be aware of the theory/experiment a DNN is situated within.
+Like any model instrument, this requires an agent to be aware of the context that a DNN is situated within.
 Fon and Vedaldi's robin classifier only makes sense if we know that we are testing for a robin within a photo.
 For an agent to construct conceptual correlates of a DNN to the target phenomenon, they require this type of theoretical grounding.
 I.e., a DNNs architecture by itself will not tell you, in any conceptual way, what target phenomenon it is directed towards.
+Therefore, what we require is algorithmic transparency.

-This echos the previous notion of algorithmic interpretability.
 If we return to our example of a program which outputs 'hi'.
 Algorithmic opacity was corrected by identifying certain components and assigning a conceptual function to this subpart.
 E.g. certain transistors were grouped together to encode the 'h' char.
 However, nothing about the transistors themselves would lead an agent to be aware of this function.
 This parallels our discussion of the construction of model instruments.
 Where theory both creates and grounds the model.
-This gives an agent good reasons for connecting the functioning of a model (and the output) with a certain theoretical, which allows them to privillege to apply certain concepts to parts of the model.
+This gives an agent good reasons for connecting the functioning of a model (and the output) with a certain theoretical, which allows them to privilege to apply certain concepts to parts of the model.

 This type of reasoning, originally pioneering within cognitive science research (CITE), have been extended towards DNN.
 Generally dubbed mechanistic interpretability (CITE), it is performed in the following way: